- Flowers, A. M., & Banda, R.M. (2016). Cultivating Science Identity Through Principles of Self-Efficacy. Journal for Multicultural Education.

 Assistant Professor, Educational Administration

-Alonzo M. Flowers III, PhD, is assistant professor in the School of Education at Drexel University.
+Alonzo M. Flowers III, PhD, is an associate professor in the School of Education at Drexel University.
 He is also the program director for the PhD in Education program.
 He specializes in educational issues, including academic identity development of African American and Latino males in STEM education.
 He also focuses on issues including diversity, teaching and learning, and college student development.
 Specifically, Flowers' research focuses on the academic experiences of academically gifted African American male students in the STEM disciplines and impacts the needs of underrepresented students in education.
 He was selected to join The Massachusetts Institute for College and Career Readiness (MICCR) at Boston University as a Senior Research Fellows program.
 To date, he has completed 40 peer-reviewed national conference presentations, including several presentations at the Association for the Study of Higher Education (ASHE) and American Educational Research Association (AERA).
 In 2014, Flowers served as one of the keynote speakers at the first annual Texas African American Males in College Achievement & Success Symposium.
 Flowers is also a member of the editorial board of The Journal of Race and Policy.
 Additionally, he is a reviewer for several educational journals, including Journal of African American Males in Education (JAAME).
 He authored or coauthored several book chapters and articles that focus on students of color and their academic experiences; this includes his recently publish textbook "The African American Students Guide to STEM Careers."
 Ultimately, Dr. Flowers' professional aim is to advocate for equity for all students across the educational pipeline.